game2822/smartschool.js/README.md

 ## 💡 Credits
 Thanks to the following people for their contributions to this project:
 - [Orion](https://github.com/oriionn/) for giving me his account to test the API.
+- [Akala9](https://github.com/Akala9) for giving me his account to test the API.